iamSahdeep/liquid_swipe_flutter/README.md

     );
   }
  ```
  * You can also add fullTransition along with pages to vary the sensitivity.
-Actually it describes the number of pixels for the reveal to cover in complete drag.
 Default is `300.0`
  * Remember pages can only be containers.
  * Check out the complete [Example](https://github.com/iamSahdeep/liquid_swipe_flutter/tree/master/example)